argonautproject/subscriptions/README.md

 # argo-subscription-docs
 Home for controlled versions of documents related to Argonaut Subscriptions

-## Notes on Workflow Directories:
+## Notes on Workflows:

-- Intended for use with https://sequencediagram.org/ .
+- Intended for use with: [SequenceDiagram](https://sequencediagram.org/).
 - Text files with workflow diagram contents.
 - SVG renders of the workflows.

+## Notes on Graphs:

+- Intended for use with: [Mermaid](http://knsv.github.io/mermaid/#/).
+- Text files with graph contents.
+- SVG renders of the graphs.

 ## Client Workflows